majjall/hope-consulting-starter/README.md

 # hope-consulting-starter
-## here the start of our starter kit
+## Here the start of our starter kit